nosweets06/Project-for-SWII/doc/01-component-brainstorming/01-component-brainstorming.md

   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
       - I am unsure about this currently depends on how I implement the methods later on.
+But it will possibly be mutable since the size of the playlist would need to change like if a method was called to add or remove then it would need to be able to change the playlist.

     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain: